 Faculty Excellence Grants

-Provost Robert Mokwa, through the Center for Faculty Excellence, invites applications from tenure track and non-tenure track faculty for the Faculty Excellence Grants (FEG) Program.
+Provost Robert Mokwa, through the Center for Faculty Excellence, invites applications from tenure track faculty for the Faculty Excellence Grants (FEG) Program.
 The FEGs will have a maximum award of $5,000 each.
 The goal of FEGs is to enable faculty to engage in activities that will enhance scholarship.
 Faculty in all disciplines are eligible to submit proposals.

 Proposals will be evaluated by the impact on the individual’s scholarly activity and career, and align with the goals in MSU’s Strategic Plan.